themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 ### Elaboration
 The Universal Interaction Protocol (UIP) is the foundational mechanism for ensuring User Sovereignty across all UCCS protocols and AI interactions.
 Every significant action that creates or modifies a block of information must follow a strict, five-step control flow:
+* *GENERATE:*
-* *GENERATE:*  The AI agent creates the content for a discrete work unit.
+  -The AI agent creates the content for a discrete work unit.
+* *SUMMARIZE:*
-* *SUMMARIZE:*  The AI provides a concise, 1-3 line summary of what was just accomplished.
+  -The AI provides a concise, 1-3 line summary of what was just accomplished.
+* *PREVIEW:*
-* *PREVIEW:*  The complete result is shown to the user for review.
+  -The complete result is shown to the user for review.
+* *CONFIRM:*
-* *CONFIRM:*  The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
+  -The AI must pause and explicitly ask for user validation with the mandatory prompt: "Proceed?
 (Y/N/Modify)".
+* *ITERATE:*
-* *ITERATE:*  Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop (Modify).
+  -Based on the user's response, the AI continues (Y), stops (N), or applies requested changes and repeats the loop       (Modify).

 ### *This protocol is enforced through "UIP Gates", which are mandatory checkpoints for user validation before any critical action can be completed.*